JetBrains/kotlin/ReadMe.md

 - `compilerTest` - build and run all compiler tests
 - `ideaPluginTest` - build and run all IDEA plugin tests

-**OPTIONAL:** Some artifacts, mainly maven plugin ones, are built separately by maven: go into `libraries` directory after building the compiler and run:
+**OPTIONAL:** Some artifacts, mainly Maven plugin ones, are built separately by Maven: go into `libraries` directory after building the compiler and run:

     mvn install